washable-alt/washable-alt/Day29/README.md

 2. Add
    Row 4, Column 1, try width 36
    After which, the Website, email and password gets added to a text file, separated by delimiter ' | '.

+Modified the MyPass Password Manager GUI to have search buttion and password generation function